 – Owner’s Obligations and Liabilities, ROB, Limits of Boil-off and Cargo Loss

 – Bills of Lading and Responsibility Assignment Matrix

-This course is developed to meet the needs of the Tanker SOCSO fraternity, encompassing following underlying objectives:
+This course has been developed to meet the needs of the Tanker SOCSO fraternity, encompassing following underlying objectives:

 - Evaluate current and future trends in petroleum transportation and the influence of regulatory regimes and strategies of Oil Majors;

-- Recognize the avenues of collaboration, contentions, conflicts and manage disputes to avoid losses;
+- Recognise the avenues of collaboration, contentions, conflicts and manage disputes to avoid losses;

 Upon completion of the course and hands-on workshop based on real life cases, you will be able to: